 About The James Farmer Project

 The goal of this website is to highlight James Farmer’s educational legacy at Mary Washington through the gathering of various materials relating to his years at Mary Washington.
 As a group we have conducted oral histories with some of his former students, transcribed and captioned recordings of Dr. Farmer lecturing and gathered some of his classroom-related materials.
-An additional goal of this website is to collect James Farmer artifacts that UMW students and faculty have made over the years.
+An additional goal of this website is to collect James Farmer artifacts that Mary Washington students and faculty have made over the years.
 This allows visitors to our website to navigate old and new resources relating to Farmer.
-We created this project to educate former, current, and future UMW students about the importance of Farmer to our campus and school legacy.
+We created this project to educate former, current, and future Mary Washington students about the importance of Farmer to our campus and school legacy.
 This project was made in collaboration with HIST 428: Adventures in Digital History and our group's project outline can be found on the class website.

 Meet The Team